-Throughput time (TT) is defined in industrial production systems as the interval that elapses when the manufacturing system performs all of the operations necessary to complete a work order.
-An accurate estimation of TT is hard to obtain in industries where custom-designed products are dominant, such as the furniture industry.
+Throughput time is the interval that elapses when the manufacturing system performs all of the operations necessary to complete a work order.
+Its accurate estimation is hard in industries where custom-designed products are dominant, such as the furniture industry.
 The lack of previous manufacturing experiences and the complexity in the production makes time estimations difficult.